-Ear tube surgery is a common procedure used to treat children that have chronic ear infections and ear fluid build-up as an infant or toddler.
+Ear tube surgery is a common procedure used to treat children and adults that have chronic ear infections and ear fluid build-up.
 One of our Broward ENT physicians may suggest surgery to drain the fluid from the middle ear and prevent additional infections.

 Most kids have had infections in both ears, therefore surgery is often done in both; this is called a bilateral myringotomy, or BMT.
 A tiny tube, called a pressure equalization (PE) or tympanostomy tube, is inserted into the eardrum.
 The ear tubes are designed to alleviate fluid build-up by allowing air to pass into the middle ear to ventilate and eliminate the pressure inside that space.
 This helps to prevent future infections and the build-up of fluid, and will help normalize hearing.

 Age-Related Hearing Loss, also known as presbycusis, is the gradual loss of hearing as we grow older.
 This type of hearing loss is caused by changes in the inner ear or nerve pathways, and tends to slowly progress over time.
 It is the one of the most common chronic conditions affecting older adults.